ltatnell/EMSC4033-project-Lucas/Report and Instructions.md

 For use of the functions provided here, one can download the Make_lambdas.py file from Code/src/python and import them into another program.
 The doc-strings in the functions provide information on how each function should be used.

+**Dependancies**

+This code requires the following packages to be installed:
+-numpy
+-math
+-scipy
+-pandas
+-sympy
+-matplotlib

 **Testing**

-The code here calculates $\lambda$ coefficients for data in a generalised way for N $\lambdas$, where a user can choose N. This method for constructing $\lambda$s has, to the best of my knowledge, not been done before.
-Therefore, the results must be cross-checked with other methods for constructing $\lambdas$.
+The code here calculates $\lambda$ coefficients for data in a generalised way for N $\lambda s$, where a user can choose N. This method for constructing $\lambda$ coefficients has, to the best of my knowledge, not been done before.
+Therefore, the results must be cross-checked with other methods for constructing $\lambda$ coefficients.
 The programs AlambdaR and BlambdaR (https://earthsciences.anu.edu.au/research/software) do just this, so I cross check my results with those from these programs.

-Additionally, the $\lambda$s should be orthogonal, meaning they are independant of each other.
+Additionally, the $\lambda$ coefficients should be orthogonal, meaning they are independant of each other.
 If I have constructed them correctly, then they lower degree $\lambda$s should not change when higher degree ones are calculated.
 This is tested for.

 It is difficult to test the probability, as there is nothing to cross check to.
 I decided to just use it to make sure that generated REE patterns clearly show that they most likely are described by the number of lambdas they were generated from.

+The test functions can be found in code/src/test_functions.py

 **Limitations**